getacupoftea/alx-pre_course/0x01-git/README.md

 My second readme for the first git task
 Updated my readme

-Tasks:
+Task 0 -

-0 - Step 1: says to create a github account
+Step 1: says to create a github account

 Step 2: says to create a personal access token : To create a personal access token, you can follow [this tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) or you can just follow these simple steps:

 When logged in to your github account, the next thing to do is: